All Episodes

 When is she going to get the pre-dawn raid?

-Wiener's a strange wife.
+Now a strange wife.

-Well, that means, too, that yeah, Hillary broke the law and violated the Espionage Act.
+Well, that means, too, that, yeah, Hillary broke the law and violated the Espionage Act.

 We found no previously unknown potentially classified emails on the media.

-Strzok added that his team was coming to triple-check his methodology and conclusions.
+Strzzok added that his team was coming to triple-check his methodology and conclusions.

-And we're going to have criminal referrals as it relates to FISA as well.
+And we're going to have criminal referrals as it relates to FISA as well, as the House Democrats now up what they're doing.

-Now, earlier today, Intelligence National Security Correspondent for NBC News, Ken Belanian, is that his name reported that somewhat breaking news on MSNBC that the Senate Intel committee admits it found after two years no direct evidence of collusion between Trump and Russia.
+Now, earlier today, intelligence national security correspondent for NBC News, Ken Belanian, is that his name, reported that somewhat breaking news on MSNBC that the Senate Intel Committee admits it found after two years, no direct evidence of collusion between Trump and Russia.

 You know how hard those words must have been for them to, after two years of lying to the American people?